Xceptance/xlt-documentation/content/en/xtc/loadtesting/140-overview.md

 * _Aborted_ for tests that were aborted by a user, or
 * _Error_ for tests that did not run to completion because of a technical error.

-Also, the table contains the start date of the test run (if it has been started yet), a summary and rating for finished tests that already have been evaluated in XTC, and a menu toggle.
+Also, the table contains the start date of the test run (if it has been started yet), the duration (of finished load tests), a summary and rating for finished tests that already have been evaluated in XTC, and a menu toggle.

 {{< image src="xtc/loadtests_table.png" >}}
 The load tests overview of a project.